-Children with iron deficiency anemia will look pale, and in Prevention of Spread of Communicable Disease attentive in class and will be backward in studies.
+Children with iron deficiency anemia will look pale, and in attentive in class and will be backward in studies.
 The nail and conjuctive will look pale.
-In doubtful case Hb. estimation should should be given in the form of tablets.
-Dosage 2 - 3 tablets a taplets a school.
-So target the specifies these diseases spread very should be given in the form of tablets.
-Besaged to consume an school.
-So teachers have a role in the prevention of spread of day for 2 or 3 months.
-Children should be asked to consume an school.
-So teachers have a role in the prevention of spread of day for 2 or 3 months.
-Children should be taken to be taken as cabage ommunicable diseases.
-This will be possible by early case detecdiet rich in iron such as green leafy regular will provide goodion and isolation and impossing quarantine for cases and their cheera etc. Jaggery taken instead of sugar and provided and in provided and instead of sugar and their amount of iron.
-Children with severe anemia (Hb. less 5 gm//sontacts.
-The following table will give the sign symptoms isolaamount of iron.
-Children with severe addition and quarantine period of some communicable diseases. done in all severe cases.
+In doubtful case Hb. estimation should be done.
+If Hb.
+(Haemoglobin) less than 10 gmo/o iron should be given in the form of tablets.
+Dosage 2 - 3 tablets a day for 2 or 3 months.
+Children should be asked to consume a diet rich in iron such as green leafy vegetables such as cabage, cheera etc. Jaggery taken instead of sugar will provide good amount of iron.
+Children with severe anemia (Hb. less $5 \text{ gm}^{\circ}/{o}$ ) shall be hospitalised.
+Stool examination for hook worm should be done in all severe cases.